 When purchasing any car insurance policy, it is worth considering whether you would like to include any additional cover options too.
-A variety of additional cover options are commonly available in the UK which can often be added on to your standard insurance policy.
+A variety of car insurance extras are commonly available in the UK which can often be added on to your standard insurance policy.

 These add-ons are likely to be at an additional cost, and will be subject to their own limits, terms and conditions.
-You should always check the details for each add-on directly with your insurer before purchasing.
-Commonly available add-ons may include:
+You should always check the details for each add-on directly with your insurance provider before purchasing.

-This type of insurance will typically include the cost of vehicle recovery following a breakdown, but usually not the repairs.
-Breakdown cover can also be purchased separately to your insurance policy.
+Breakdown cover will typically include the cost of vehicle recovery following a breakdown, but usually not the repairs.

 Often there will be a number of different types of breakdown cover available such as: